How to Shop for the Holidays With Baby in Tow

 The best time to approach the mall during holiday season is early in the week during a workday.
-Less people means less germs that baby is exposed to and more flexibility for you to weave in and out of shops—oh, and to nab that choice parking spot in front.
+Fewer people mean fewer germs that baby is exposed to and more flexibility for you to weave in and out of shops—and nab that choice parking spot in front.

-Of course shopping early is the ideal, but what if you must contend with the crowds?
-We asked Dan Jasper from Mall of America, the country’s largest retail and entertainment complex at 4.2 million square feet, for advice.
-"Look into daycare-type assistance at your mall," says Jasper.
-"If anything, most malls have play areas where parents can rest while their children play in a safe environment.”
+Of course, shopping early is the ideal, but what happens if you’re forced to contend with the crowds?
+“Look into daycare-type assistance at your mall,” says Dan Jasper from Mall of America, the country’s largest retail and entertainment complex.
+“If anything, most malls have play areas where parents can rest while their children play in a safe environment.”

 Knowing where you can take a break ahead of time will come in handy when you’re about to drop from exhaustion and baby’s getting antsy.
 Jasper also suggests looking out for parking spaces specifically for new or expectant mothers.
 Some malls even have special days specifically for parents.
 Mall of America, for example, offers a special “Toddler Tuesday” every Tuesday morning—a free event that features performances, crafts and entertainment.
 You can check your mall’s website beforehand to find out what it offers.

-Comfort is key when shopping in a city, advises Urban Shopping Adventures founder Christine Silvestri.
-Her company offers shopping packages to customers in the Los Angeles area that include lunch and car service to specific shopping districts.
-Silvestri suggests wearing walking shoes with support and layered clothing, for you and baby.
-While baby’s bag should include extra diapers, wipes, bottles, and a blankie, your bag should include a list.
-"Even if you never use lists, now is the time," says Silvestri.
-Take down sizes and wish items beforehand to avoid making frustrated text messages and phone calls on location.
-"It’s a major stress reducer because it saves time for the fun stuff—beating out other moms for the best deals."
-Silvestri recommends looking into specialized services where a personalized guide who’s knowledgeable about specific labels and merchandise and can lead you to the best discounts.
+Strategizing “is a major stress reducer, because it saves time for the fun stuff—beating out other moms for the best deals,” Silvestri says.
+She recommends looking into specialized services where a personalized guide who’s knowledgeable about specific labels and merchandise can lead you to the best discounts.
 If it’s time you want to save, Silvestri suggests opting for delivery and gift-wrapping services.

-Shopping online cuts some financial (and emotional) costs, according to online shopping expert and founder of momfinds.com and shefinds.com, Michelle Madhok.
-You don’t have to spend money on gas, babysitters, and most of all, shopping online allows more “me” time for moms—no waiting in lines, no fighting for parking space, and no time spent pacifying a fussy baby in public.
+Shopping online cuts down on financial (and emotional) costs, says Michelle Madhok, an online shopping expert and founder of momfinds.com and shefinds.com.
+You don’t have to spend money on gas and babysitters, and best of all, shopping online allows more “me” time for moms—no waiting in lines, no fighting for parking space and no time spent pacifying a fussy baby in public.

-But with the endless amounts of web sites out there, how do you find the best deals?
-Madhok suggests signing up to your favorite retailers’ email lists because they often email customers with special promotions before the rest of the world finds out.
-Look out for the sites like Zappos.com and piperlime.com that offer free shipping and returns no matter what dollar amount you spend.
-Sites such as shopstyle.com and savvycircle.com allow you to tag certain items so that you’re alerted when they go on sale.
-“If you start now, you might be able to save on exactly what you’re looking for when it gets closer to holiday time," says Madhok.
-She also recommends Googling a web site’s name and "coupon code” to yield information about coupons.
+But with the endless websites out there, how do you find the best deals?
+Madhok suggests signing up for your favorite retailers’ email blasts, since they often email customers with special promotions before the rest of the world finds out.
+Also look for sites that offer free shipping and returns no matter how much you spend, like Zappos.com and piperlime.com.
+Sites such as shopstyle.com and savvycircle.com allow you to tag certain items so you’re alerted when they go on sale.
+“If you start now, you might be able to save on exactly what you’re looking for when it gets closer to holiday time,” Madhok says.
+She also recommends Googling a website’s name and the term “coupon code” to unearth discounts.

 What about trying things on?
-Silvestri likes Netaporter.com because it shows you views of a particular item by itself, on a manikin, and with accessories so you get the full picture.
+Silvestri likes Netaporter.com because it shows you images of a particular item by itself, on a manikin and with accessories so you can get the full picture.